cern-nextgen/wp1.7-soa-wrapper/README.md

 # wp1.7-soa-wrapper
 Wrapper class to interface with different data layouts (SoA and AoS).

+## Requirements
+- A machine with an Nvidia GPU and the necessary drivers
+- NVCC compiler and CUDA
+- A C++ compiler, e.g. clang++ or g++
+- CMake

 ## Build and Run with CMake (Linux)
 Open a Linux terminal, navigate to the cloned directory of this repository, and run the following commands.
 ```